Preservation Easements

 Through the easement, an owner agrees to preserve the property’s historic features and obtain MHT’s approval before making specific changes.

 Easements are tied to the property, not the property owner.
 If an owner sells a property, for example, the new property owner also must abide by the terms of the easement.
+Each easement is unique.
+Some are permanent, while others are for a set term, depending on how they are established.

 Benefits of easements